HNLMS Koningin Emma der Nederlanden

 HNLMS Koningin Emma der Nederlanden (Zr.Ms/Hr.Ms.
 Koningin Emma der Nederlanden) was an Atjeh-class unprotected cruiser of the Royal Dutch Navy.

 Service history

-Active service
+The ship was laid down as De Ruijter at the Rijkswerf in Amsterdam in November 1876.
+The ship was renamed to Koningin Emma der Nederlanden while still under construction on 7 January 1879 and launched on 20 February 1879.
+The ship was commissioned on 1 December 1880 and left for the Dutch East Indies on 13 January 1881.

-Koningin Emma der Nederlanden entered service on 1 December 1880.
 In February 1900 she was stripped of her 170mm guns while still in the Dutch East Indies.
 The 170mm guns were then repurposed for coastal artillery in Soerabaja.
 She remained in service as a cruiser until 1900, when she was decommissioned on 23 June.
 Koningin Emma was then placed in reserve.

 Barracks ship

 In 1908 Koningin Emma became a barracks ship.
 The affair made some noise, because the Navy Department contracted with shipyard De Lastdrager in Nieuwediep on 20 December 1907, without a public tender.
 The price was 110,060 guilders, but somebody remarked that the engines alone were worth 40,000 guilders, and that the deal was very profitable for De Lastdrager.
 Koningin Emma would next serve as barracks ship for the torpedo service.